0xadri/notes-js/__intrvw_qs_09_system_design.md

 # System Design Process

  1. Requirements Analysis

  2. Brute Force Design

  3. Scale The Design

  4. Scale Individual Components

+IMPORTANT
+ - You have to lead the interview but appear not to.
+ - You need to get “buy in” from the interviewers.
-Explain tradeoffs in design decisions.
+ - Explain TRADE-OFFS in design decisions.
+Senior Devs know that BALANCE is key.
+ - You MUST keep flowing, do NOT run out of things to say.
+ - You MAY get trolled/shit-tested to see how you handle that - take it as an exercise

 -------------------------------------------------------